-A former real estate agent has received a two-year Community Corrections Order and must complete 100 hours of community service after being convicted of trust account offences.
+A former real estate agent has received a two-year Community Corrections Order and must complete 100 hours of community service after being found guilty of trust account offences.

-Harald Simon Michaelis, 58, of Pascoe Vale, was convicted of charges related to causing a deficiency of trust money and fraudulently converting money received by him as an estate agent, after pleading guilty to the charges under the Estate Agents Act 1980.
+Harald Simon Michaelis, 58, of Pascoe Vale, was found guilty of charges related to causing a deficiency of trust money and fraudulently converting money received by him as an estate agent, after pleading guilty to the charges under the Estate Agents Act 1980.

 Mr Michaelis was employed with Boston & Brighton Property Consultants Pty Ltd (ACN 603 647 703) at the time he committed the offences between January and March 2019.
 The agency’s office, in Narre Warren, closed in May 2021 and the company is now deregistered.

-In early January 2019, a vendor submitted a complaint to CAV after Mr Michaelis failed to deposit funds into their account following the sale and settlement of a property.
+In early January 2019, a vendor submitted a complaint to Consumer Affairs Victoria after Mr Michaelis failed to deposit funds into their account following the sale and settlement of a property.

-In mid-January 2019, Mr Michaelis then self-reported to CAV claiming he was having difficulties managing a trust account.
+In mid-January 2019, Mr Michaelis then self-reported to Consumer Affairs Victoria claiming he was having difficulties managing a trust account.

 During this time, he also converted client money from the Boston & Brighton trust account to his own use.